ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

  * [PrimerEnum](PrimerEnum.md) - Permitted values for primer
  * [SampleBarcodeReadEnum](SampleBarcodeReadEnum.md) - Permitted values for sample barcode read
  * [SampleTypeEnum](SampleTypeEnum.md) - The type of a sample
+ * [StorageEnum](StorageEnum.md) - Enum to capture how a Sample or Biospecimen was stored.
  * [StudyTypeEnum](StudyTypeEnum.md) - Enum to capture the type of a study.
  * [TissueEnum](TissueEnum.md) - A tissue as described in the BRENDA ontology.
  * [VitalStatusEnum](VitalStatusEnum.md) - Enum to capture the vital status of an individual.